TheMetalHead/moOde-CD-Rip-and-Play/README.md

 # moOde-CD-Rip-and-Play
-Moode CD rip and play
+MoOde CD rip and play

-A program to optionally rip a new CD and play it if it has been ripped.
+A companion program for moOde (http://moodeaudio.org/) to rip CDs and play them.

 Requirements:

-  A working moOde image (v6.5.0 or better) on a Raspberry Pi3 .
+  A working moOde image (tested on v6.5.0) on a Raspberry Pi3 .
 (Rpi4 not tested).
-  A CD drive attached to the USB port.
+  An external CD drive attached to the USB port.

 CDs that have already been ripped can be batch queued.